Connect with others who understand.

 Talk With Others Who Understand

-On myHSteam, more than 41,000 members from around the world come together to ask questions, offer support and advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, more than 56,000 members come together to ask questions, offer support and advice, and share their stories with others who understand life with hidradenitis suppurativa.

 Are you taking any biologic medications to treat your HS?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.